Main Content

 Export Simulink Model to FMU with Variable Step Solver

-The following example demonstrates how to generate a Functional Mockup Unit (FMU) from a Simulink® model that uses variable step solver.
-Export a Simulink model to a FMU that supports Co-Simulation in FMI version 2.0 or 3.0.
-Simulating an FMU with variable step solver requires MATLAB® or MATLAB Runtime to be installed on the deployment machine.
+This example demonstrates how to generate a Functional Mockup Unit (FMU) from a Simulink® model that uses a variable step solver.
+Export a Simulink model to an FMU that supports Co-Simulation in FMI version 2.0 or 3.0.
+Simulating an FMU with a variable step solver requires MATLAB® or MATLAB Runtime to be installed on the deployment machine.

 Export Simulink Model to FMU